766F6964/Log/README.md

 Log is a compact logging library with an easy to use API, written in C.

 ## Features
-- Various logging types (success, error, warning, info)
+- Various logging types (success, error, warning, info, panic)
 - Allows logging to stdout or to a file
 - Flexible formatting of logging messages (printf wrapping)
 - Optional prefixes: